Our Corporate Tax experts help businesses manage tax compliance

-So whilst the guidance below for a physical event may be relevant for some, other employers may wish to hold an online party instead.
+So, whilst the guidance below for a physical event will be relevant for many, some employers may wish to hold an online event instead.

-In the absence of an actual party, there are numerous online courses and events that could be booked for employees, or alternatively consideration could be given to delivering a drinks/food hamper to people at home.
+In the absence of an actual party, there are numerous online courses, quizzes and events that could be booked for employees, or alternatively consideration could be given to delivering a drinks/food hamper to people at home.

 Whether it be an online event or a gift in the post, the tax rules can be important to understand.